- This event has passed.

-The Center For The Arts Presents ALO with opening support from John Craigie
+The Center For The Arts Presents ALO with John Craigie opening

 ALO is more than a band.
 It’s a musical relationship that has endured for over two decades, with band members playing in numerous projects together and apart.
 Following the 2012 release of their freewheeling Sounds Like This, the band took time off to work on various side projects.
 Zach Gill (keys/vocals) toured the world with the band’s college pal Jack Johnson; Dan “Lebo” Lebowitz (guitar/vocals) played shows with the Grateful Dead’s Phil Lesh; Steve Adams (bass/vocals) toured and recorded with Nicki Bluhm & the Gramblers; Dave Brogan (drums/vocals) joined up with Utah band, Mokie.
 These and other endeavors have influenced the band’s new album Tangle Of Time.